SMS marketing has emerged as a popular advertising technique due to the widespread adoption of smartphones and text

 If your audience is biting, then you can send around 10 texts a month, maybe up to 12.
 You still want to average about a message a day and no more than that.

 Their data proves that sending too many texts can lead to a strong drop in opt-ins.
-For instance, by bombarding your audience with 29 bulk SMS messages over a month, up to 40 percent of them could unsubscribe.
+For instance, by bombarding your audience with 29 bulk SMS marketing messages over a month, up to 40 percent of them could unsubscribe.

 Give Them a Reason to Stay Engaged

 It can unless you give them a reason to want to become a part of your SMS marketing list.
 You want this list to be its own entity.

 Create a Sense of FOMO

 While we talked before about the ideal times to reach out to SMS users, you don’t always have to play exactly by the rules.

 SimpleTexting brings up a good point to keep in mind as you sit deliberating when to hit the send button on that text.

 If you know you’re having a weekend sale, don’t send out a text on Tuesday afternoon about it.
 By the time Friday night arrives, most of your audience will have forgotten about that text.
 Instead, reach out on Friday afternoon.